Mutiny on Lurongyu 2682: Mutiny

-The following morning, the ship's engine room was found to be flooded and the second engineer, Wang Yanlong, was missing.
-It was presumed that Wang jumped into the sea after sabotaging the ship.
-Liu had the lifeboats unlocked and prepared and Liu and Li repaired the communication equipment to send an SOS signal.
-During this activity, the first officer and three crewmen escaped in a lifeboat.
-The ship was adrift but a sea anchor allowed it to intercept the lifeboat in the current.
-The mutineers threw squid hooks, destroying the lifeboat and injuring those on it.
-Three of the men swam away while another begged for his life.
-Liu had this man rescued and then ordered his murder by the last two of the crew who had not yet killed anyone.

 Following this, there were eleven crew alive on the ship, each of whom had killed.
-Liu told them to blame the killings on Bao and his men, and to say that the killers escaped with a lifeboat.
+Liu told them to blame the killings on Baodegejirihu and his men, and to say that the killers escaped with a lifeboat.
 To ensure their cooperation, Liu threatened harm to their families, whose addresses he had obtained from the ship's records.

+In August, a Japan Coast Guard boat assisted Lurongyu 2682 with problems becoming underway.
+Suspicious about the small crew on Lurongyu, the Japan Coast Guard contacted the China Coast Guard.
 A rescue team from the China Coast Guard, which had received the distress signal, arrived after a few days and towed the ship back to China.